RomicaSimon/Bug-Reporting/README.md

 **Expected results:**
 A message should warn the user that email address introduced is not in the correct format and enter a valid one.

+**Additional Information:**
+The same bug is reproducible for next two sections: "Contact" page and "Comanda" page.

 **Priority:**
 Normal